 How Do I Dispute a Fake Review on My Google Listing?

-From your Business Dashboard click on Reviews (located on the left side)
+- From the Business Dashboard click on Reviews (located on the left side)

-You can also file aas well.
-But be aware, the standard is set pretty high for libel.
+- You can also file a legal removal request form as well.
+But be aware, the standard is set pretty high for libel.`

 How Do I Turn Off Reviews for My Google Listing?